dartmouth-dltg/container_management_labels/README.md

 Container Management Label Addon
 ================================

-ArchivesSpace plugin to add the ability to print labels within the browser to ArchivesSpace.
+WIP: ArchivesSpace plugin to add the ability to print labels within the browser to ArchivesSpace.

 This plugin is a fork of https://github.com/hudmol/container_management It is compatible with ArchivesSpace v1.5